GuusLake/User_Models/README.md

 * A simple and boring distraction
 * A more striking and exciting distraction

-We plan to do this by creating "bill boards" of a boring colour like gray and a more visually distracting like cyan.
+We plan to do this by creating "bill boards" of a boring colour like gray and a more visually distracting like cyan or with different lengths of text.

 Thus we let a participant drive for four sessions of about 5 minutes:

 * A practice session
-* A session with small disctractions
+* A session with small distractions
 * A session with large distractions
 * A session with mixed distractions

-Afterwards we can measure how often the system had to take over to determine how distracted our drivers.
+Afterwards we can measure how often the system had to take over to determine how distracted our drivers were during the sessions.

 ## Hypothesis